CMPSC-580-Allegheny-College-Spring-2024/mandarin-studytools-rebekahrudd/project_proposal.md

 7. Bochun Kang, Sicheng Kang.
 February 12 2022.
 Chinese Character Learning Information Platform Based on Multimedia Information Technology.
 Hindawi: Wireless Communications and Moblie Computing, Volume 2022, Article ID 1758129. https://www.hindawi.com/journals/wcmc/2022/1758129/
 This article considers the idea of MIT which stands for multimedia information technology.
 This considers more how people study and their recall rates.
 This relates to my project in both considering the technology and considering how people learn.

+### Referenced Quote

+8. Trevor Noah.
+2017.
+Born a Crime.
+London: John Murry(Publishers).

 ### Code Implementation/Using Open CV Assistance

-8. March 29, 2023.
+9. March 29, 2023.
 Reading an image in OpenCV using Python.
 Geeks for Geeks. https://www.geeksforgeeks.org/reading-image-opencv-using-python/
-9. Janurary 16, 2023.
+10. Janurary 16, 2023.
 Image Resizing using OpenCV.
 Geeks for Geeks. https://www.geeksforgeeks.org/image-resizing-using-opencv-python/
-10. 17 June 2021.
+11. 17 June 2021.
 Python PIL | Image.crop() method.
 Geeks for Geeks. https://www.geeksforgeeks.org/python-pil-image-crop-method/